 Unfortunately, only Alexa support is provided, and the hub only support 110V outlets.

-The Faucet Timer is available from B-Hyve's selection of retailers, and Amazon for $60.
+The Faucet Timer is available from B-Hyve's selection of retailers, and Amazon.

 Elgato Eve Aqua

 Finally, we have the newest entry to the smart sprinkler space, Elgato's Eve Aqua.
 This unit is similar in essence to the B-Hyve device above, in that it is a BlueTooth enabled, battery powered unit that connects directly to a tap.
 Like the B-Hyve it also sports a manual on/off control.

 The unique feature of the Eve Aqua is that it is the only HomeKit enabled sprinkler controller available at this time.
 As such, a seperate hub is not required for connectivity, and you gain the assurance of Apple's high security standards for connectivity.

 The Eve app provides data logging of run time, water usage and trending, and this can also be used to set up schedules independently of any other device so it can run stand-alone.
 Alternatively, the use of HomeKit automations allow for integration with other HomeKit devices such as weather sensors.

 A unique feature on the Eve Aqua is a child lock to prevent unwanted operation, which is more of an issue on a tap timer such as this than a more comprehensive controller.